drowe67/phasenn/README.md

 ## Challenges

 1. We must represent phase (angles) in a NN.
 Phase is being represnted by (cos(angle), sin(angle)) pairs, which when trained, tend to develop weights that behave like complex numbers/matrix rotations.
 1. The number of phases in the sinsuoidal model is time varying, based on the pitch of the current frame.
-This is being modelled by mapping the sinusoids onto sparse, fixed length vectors.
+This is being addressed by mapping the frequency of each sinusoid onto the index a sparse, fixed length vector.

 ## Example